 When your provider accepts assignment, they agree to receive the pre-approved amount Medicare has outlined for covered procedures as full payment.
 This reduces out-of-pocket costs and prevents the provider from charging you beyond what Medicare covers for certain services.

-While you won’t be liable for paying the whole amount of the services received, Part 3 of the Medicare Carriers Manual states you will still be responsible for paying the deductible and 20 percent coinsurance.
+While you won’t be liable for paying the whole amount of the services received, Part 3 of the Medicare Carriers Manual states you will still be responsible for paying the deductible and usually 20% coinsurance.

 Each entity can choose whether or not to participate in the Medicare program.

 If a doctor at a local clinic doesn’t wish to participate, they can choose not to if they receive payments in their name.
 If they receive payments through the clinic, they will be at the mercy of the clinic’s decisions.
 For this reason, you can check with a clinic, hospital or other organization, or with individual doctors, dentists or chiropractors to find out who accepts assignment.

 Most providers have the option to opt out of Medicare, but it’s important to note that chiropractors don’t have this option.
 If you need chiropractic services, the provider will always be either participating or non-participating.
 The same is true for physical therapists and occupational therapists.

 As previously mentioned, participating providers sign an agreement to accept Medicare payments for covered services as payment in full.
 With participating providers, you’re likely to pay less out of pocket.
 Likewise, the provider can’t charge you when they submit a claim on your behalf.